k-g-j/snaps-interact-ui-example-dapp/README.md

-# Simple Keyring Snap
+# Simple Interactive UI Snap Example

-This repository contains a simple example of a keyring snap.
+This repository contains an example Snap to demonstrate how to use the [Snaps Interactive UI](https://docs.metamask.io/zs/interactive-ui/snaps/features/interactive-ui/)

-Keyring snaps enable developers to enhance MetaMask by adding new account types.
-These accounts are natively supported within the extension, appearing in MetaMask's UI, and can be used with dapps.

-MetaMask Snaps is a system that allows anyone to safely expand the capabilities of MetaMask.
-A _snap_ is a program that we run in an isolated environment that can customize the wallet experience.
+Navigate to the [snap package](packages/snap/) for the example snap.

+1. Visit [localhost:8000](http://localhost:8000/) and install the snap
+2. Navigate the snaps tab in MetaMask and click on "Interactive UI Example Snap" to interact with the snap.

 ## Snaps is pre-release software